cmosqueda/skrappr/README.md

 - view a website's dom content
 - interact with the preview display, pick any elements you want to scrape
-- save scraped data in csv and json formats (for now)
+- save scraped data in csv and json formats

 ## Stacks (Node + TS)